Skip to content

 airbnb-guest-house

-Property Management and Airbnb: Systems that talk to each other
+Property management and Airbnb: Systems that talk to eachother

+Although Airbnb started low-key and was specifically for owners of rooms and apartments, who might even be present in the property when it was rented to guests, it soon expanded, and whole apartment rental businesses became enabled through the platform.
+What began as sharing between enthusiastic amateur and part-time renters became ever more professional.
 With that professionalism, smaller hotels and other venues signed up, bringing with them existing Property Management Systems.
-Clearly, there was a need to ensure the Airbnb platform and different PMS could ‘talk to each other to provide a seamless operation that would benefit everyone.
+Clearly, there was a need to ensure the Airbnb platform and different PMS could ‘talk to each other’ to provide a seamless operation that would benefit everyone.
 That’s where companies such as SabeeApp came into the picture, helping to link hotel and apartment owners with other OTAs, as well as Airbnb.

 airbnb-accommodation